cp3402-students/cp3402-2021-site-cp3402-group-11/README.md

 * Login in details for Wordpress for both the Production and Staging site.

-The custom theme for this Project is called Astrac child theme and its in this main repository or you can download it from this repository.
+The custom theme for this Project is called Astra child theme and its in this main repository or you can download it from this repository.

 * [GITHUB Environment](https://github.com/cp3402-students/cp3402-2021-env-cp3402-group-11)